philote/fellowship-pbta/README.md

     - Gear
     - All of the Basic, Bond, Playbook Moves
     - All of the NPC/Threats
-- Added a Journal for the Basic Rules 2e
+- A Journal for the Basic Rules 2e
+- Book 2: Inverse Fellowship content
+    - Playbooks and Moves
+    - Gear

 ## TODO
+- Add Book 2: Inverse Fellowship content
+    - Destinies
+    - hooking up playbooks grants
+    - Sheets for the new Framework
+- Add Book 3: In Rebellion content
+    - Playbooks and Moves
+    - Gear
+    - Destinies
+    - hooking up playbooks grants
+    - Sheets for the new Framework
+- Add Book 4: A Generous Fellowship content
+    - Playbooks and Moves
+    - Gear
+    - Destinies
+    - hooking up playbooks grants
-- Limited permissions view for the Overlord Sheet
+    - Sheets for the new Framework

 # License & Acknowledgements
 ## Fellowship 2nd Edition